Pickled Eggs

 Calories: 72kcalCarbohydrates: 1gProtein: 6gFat: 4gSaturated Fat: 1gTrans Fat: 1gCholesterol: 164mgSodium: 532mgPotassium: 83mgFiber: 1gSugar: 1gVitamin A: 250IUVitamin C: 1mgCalcium: 31mgIron: 1mg

-Keyword duck eggs, eggs
+Keyword beets, duck eggs, eggs, garlic